JoshBolitho/CodeBot/Guide.md

  % print("this line will also be ignored")
  ```

-### Variables
+### Values

 Now you're acquainted with the `print()` function, let's try some other inputs.

-BotScript features a range of different variable types.
+BotScript features a range of different value types.

 -- String : A string is a sequence of characters.
 For example, `"Hello World"` is a string! `"123"` is also a valid string, even though it contains numbers.